M

 Do you usually start your ESL lessons by diving right into grammar drills, textbooks, and new vocabulary?
-Or, do you use ESL warm-up activities at the beginning of each class?
-Warm-up activities for English classes are an important teaching tool and often make or break a lesson.
-With that in mind, we’ll give you some easy warm-ups you can incorporate into your virtual or physical classroom!
+Or do you use ESL warm-up activities at the beginning of each class?
+Warm-up activities for English lessons are an important teaching tool and often make or break a lesson.
+With that in mind, we will give you some easy warm-ups you can incorporate into your virtual or physical classroom!

 If you’re new to teaching, you’ll want to get initial training and qualification with a TEFL certificate.
 You can explore our online TEFL courses to get started!